Limerick & District League

-The Limerick & District League is an association football league featuring amateur and junior clubs from Limerick city and County Limerick east of the N20.
-It also includes teams from Charleville, County Cork, (Charleville AFC) and Nenagh, County Tipperary, (Nenagh AFC).
+The Limerick & District League (LDL) is one of two association football leagues in County Limerick, along with the Limerick Desmond Football League.
+The league is organised by the Limerick & District League management committee, also referred to as the LDMC, and features amateur and junior clubs located east of Limerick's N20.
+This includes teams from Limerick City, North Tipperary and County Cork.
 The league consists of twelve divisions.
 Its top division, the Premier League, is a seventh level division in the Republic of Ireland football league system.
 The season runs from August to May.
 The league is covered regularly by local newspapers such as the Limerick Leader.
 Teams from the Limerick & District League compete in the FAI Cup, the FAI Intermediate Cup and the FAI Junior Cup.